“THE PUPIL” – 2021

 The second print- the newspaper hummingbird print with the “Free As A Human” slogan- draws inspiration from a childhood riddle, “what’s black and white and red all over?”
 In this case, the answer is newspaper!
 This is a statement to illustrate how the exploitation of human beings and modern slavery IS still happening even when we claim to have evolved from this primitive practice.
 Free As A Human is an anti-human trafficking initiative I founded, rallying-fashion to combat modern slavery and advocate for sustainable practices within the manufacturing supply chain and play my part as a designer to end the use of child and forced labor.
 Free As A Human donates profits of sale from items to support Awareness Against Human Trafficking (HAART) Kenya, an NGO that works with young female victims of human trafficking to end this massive problem.
 The hummingbird used in this print symbolizes love, enjoyment of life and lightness of being.
 The delicate hummingbird invites us to enjoy life’s sweetness, lift oneself out of negativity whenever it creeps in, and express love more wholly in our quotidian endeavors.
 By making more room for love and lightness into our lives, we CAN work collectively to end modern slavery.
 Love manifests itself in different areas in our lives, be it at a wedding or when a mother first meets her newborn.
 The Phonology Collection is a manifestation of love in the various spaces of our lives, from romance to a smile shared by two strangers.

-The 2018 Collection “Literary Disenthrallment” is a collection about the emancipation of women beyond the social construct of gender inequality.
-The Collection is inspired by a voyage to Lamu Island.
-Lamu town is Kenya’s oldest continually inhabited town, and was one of the original Swahili settlements along coastal East Africa.
+The 2018 Collection “Literary Disenthrallment” is a collection about the emancipation of women who remain free from old social limitations and customs.
+The Collection is inspired by a voyage I took to Lamu Island.
+On my first day in Lamu, I stumbled upon a dragonfly on the kitchen floor and it inspired one of the prints I designed for this collection.
+Symbolically, female dragonflies go to great lengths to avoid mating with aggressive male counterparts by faking their own death.
+They assert their own freedom by this very act.
+Lamu is Kenya’s oldest continually inhabited region, and was one of the original Swahili settlements along coastal East Africa.
 The period from the late 17th century to early 19th century marks the town’s golden age, when Lamu was a center of poetry, politics, arts and crafts as well as trade.
 Many of the buildings of the town were constructed during this period in a distinct classical style with intricate carvings on walls and doors.

 “Take this amulet